The Articles of Association Of

 Board of Governors

-The Board of Governors for the University for the Creative Arts, upon which a minimum of one Officer Trustee is a full member (Student Governor)
+The Board of Governors for the University for the Creative Arts, upon which the President is a full member (Student Governor)

 The elected chair of the Board of Trustees.